hanzvibes/InstaJS/README.md

 ![Logo](https://raw.githubusercontent.com/hanzvibes/InstaJS/main/assets/banner.png)

-# InstaJS v2
+# InstaJS v3

 A simple NodeJS based tool to help increase engagement on Instagram accounts and to interact between accounts effortlessly.

 ## 🌟 Features

+- View all story from feeds [ DONATE Only ]🔥
+- Like All post from Hashtag [ New ]🔥
+- Comment All post from Hashtag [ New ]🔥
+- Follow All people from Hashtag [ New ]🔥
-- Follow user by Target Following [ New ] 🔥
+- Follow user by Target Following [ New ]🔥
-- Follow user by Target Followers [ New ] 🔥
+- Follow user by Target Followers [ New ]🔥
 - Delete all post / media on your account
 - Like all post on your feed
 - Like all post from your custom target profile